rancher/fleet/docs/concepts.md

 # Core Concepts

-Fleet is fundamentally a set of Kubernetes custom resource definitions (CRDs) and controllers to manage GitOps for a single Kubernetes cluster or a large scale deployment of Kubernetes clusters (up to one million).
+Fleet is fundamentally a set of Kubernetes custom resource definitions (CRDs) and controllers to manage GitOps for a single Kubernetes cluster or a large-scale deployment of Kubernetes clusters.
+Note that Fleet is designed for mass horizontal scaling, but to date, scaling up to one million clusters has only been done in a test environment, not in production.

 Below are some of the concepts of Fleet that will be useful throughout this documentation: